 Embryo reduction is a gynecological procedure to reduce the number of embryos produced during an ART treatment like IVF or ICSI.
 Some women want only single child at a time.
 For such cases embryo reduction procedure does the requisite lowering of the number of fetuses before they develop further.

 Every case of pregnancy is unique.
 Before anything else, it’s important to know that there are several aspects, which are associated with a successful pregnancy.
-Right from the start of a treatment for conceiving a baby to the birth of the child, a woman undergoes several phases and changes inside the body especially in the uterus.
+Right from the start of treatment for conceiving a baby to the birth of the child, a woman undergoes several phases and changes inside the body, especially in the uterus.
 There are women who have multiple pregnancies at one time either with the natural conception or with the assistance of procedures like In Vitro Fertilization (IVF).
 In such cases Reduction Technique further improves the chances of a healthy birth of for the remaining Embryos during the process.
 In this article, you will learn about the embryo reduction procedure, why it’s required and all the necessary information to make an informed decision.

-Embryo reduction is a procedure in which the doctor reduces the number of the fetuses in the uterus of the woman with the help of medical technology.
+Embryo reduction is a procedure in which the doctor reduces the number of fetuses in the uterus of the woman with the help of medical technology.
 It is also known as multifocal reduction, selective pregnancy reduction or fetal reduction.
-It is one of the most advanced procedures in the field of gynecology in the recent times.
+It is one of the most advanced procedures in the field of gynecology in recent times.
 It is utilized in the best possible manner according to the requirements of the woman and the opinion of the doctor.

 The doctor advises embryo reduction in certain cases as follows:

 - The mother wants to bear only one child at one time.
 This can be her personal decision.
 Therefore, in these cases, the doctor advises embryo reduction.